Kenny1911/doctrine-views-sync/README.md

     arguments:
       - '@doctrine'
       - '@doctrine.views_provider.locator'
+      - '%doctrine.views.ignored%'
     autoconfigure: true

   Kenny1911\DoctrineViewsSync\Console\ViewsSyncCommand:
     arguments:
       - '@doctrine'
       - '@doctrine.views_provider.locator'
+      - '%doctrine.views.ignored%'
     autoconfigure: true
 ```

 Services implementing the `Kenny1911\DoctrineViewsSync\ViewsProvider` interface must be tagged with `doctrine.views_provider`.

 The `doctrine.views_provider.locator` service is a PSR container where the connection name is used as the key, and the corresponding `ViewsProvider` as the value.

+In the `doctrine.views.ignored` parameter specifies a list of database views that should be ignored.
+Regular view names, glob patterns, and regular expressions are supported.

 If you only use a single connection, you can use the `Kenny1911\DoctrineViewsSync\Psr\Container\SingleValueContainer`.
 For multiple connections, consider using `Kenny1911\DoctrineViewsSync\Psr\Container\MapContainer`